Sunday, March 31, 2013

 Their soya sauce chicken likewise did little to impress any of us.
 The meat was a little tough, dry and the skin which was already lacking in flavour was a little too rubbery.
 Or maybe I'm just not accustomed to how chefs in Hong Kong do their chicken.
 For this, I'm grateful that I have much better alternatives back home.

 Unexpectedly, the seasonal vegetable of the day with mushrooms were quite good.
-I don't know what these vegetables were but they taste like a variant of mustard greens with their mildly bitter flavour and semi crunchy textures.
+I don't know what these vegetables were but they taste like a variant of mustard greens with their mildly bitter flavour and semi crunchy texture.

-Yung Kee, ee fu noodles
+Yung Kee (鏞記), ee fu noodles with crab meat

-We also had a light tasting braised ee fu noodles with crab meat that wasn't too bad.
+We also had a light tasting braised ee fu noodles with crab meat that wasn't bad.
 But deep inside, we all expected better.

 Wednesday, March 27, 2013